intelligence-csd-auth-gr/WeakMeSH/README.md

 >set main_path to your desired absolute path (line 635).
 Said path must contain the files from **important files** folder as well as the **Previous Host Dataset** and **test set**.

+For **find_seed_words.py** which can be found inside **create PH dataset folder**:

+>set the arguement for method create_seed_word_list in line 67 to the .bin file of your choice depending on which year's descriptors you wish to get the info for

 ## Run

 The program was developed in Python 3.7